Design-Computing/Design-Computing.github.io/md/week1.md

       Whatever it is, now we need to write some magic spells.

 1. Getting your content
-   1. type `mkdir 1161`
+   1. Type `mkdir 1161`
-   1. then `cd 1161`
+   1. Then `cd 1161`
-   1. then `git clone https://github.com/Design-Computing/CODE1161-2019 course`
+   1. Then `git clone https://github.com/Design-Computing/CODE1161-2019 course`
 1. Clone

    1. Go to https://github.com/Design-Computing/me and [fork](https://help.github.com/en/articles/fork-a-repo) yourself a copy of the _me_ repo
    1. Then, back in the terminal `git clone https://github.com/`_your name_`/me.git` We talked about it in the presentation.
-   1. now type `dir` you should get something that looks like:
+   1. Now type `dir` you should get something that looks like:

    ```
    C:\Users\ben\1161>dir